Updated: 14 July 2022

 Use of one of our products

 Technical data from your electronic devices, browsing actions and patterns.
 Collected using cookies, server logs and similar technologies.

 From third parties or publicly available information, including:

 Credit reference agencies

-Purpose: Signing you up as a Curve customer and creating your account.
+Purpose: Sign you up as a Curve customer and create your account

 Lawful basis: Contract, Legal obligation (the law requires us to verify your identity)

 Purpose: Confirm your identity and help prevent fraud

 Lawful basis: Legal obligation, Legitimate interests (to ensure we use the best fraud prevention providers when performing our services)